privacy-enhancing-technologies/Privacy-Enhancing-Technologies-Initiative/NetDPSyn/README.md

 ## Introduction

 This repository contains code for the paper: NetDPSyn: Synthesizing Network Traces under Differential Privacy.
 NetDPSyn is the first system to synthesize high-fidelity network traces under privacy guarantees.
-This work is developed under the [UCI DSP Lab](https://faculty.sites.uci.edu/zhouli/research/).

 ## Experimental setup